The Amarillo EDC is made up of a talented group of staff members and

 Brian Heinrich is a board-certified personal injury attorney at Templeton Smithee Hayes Heinrich & Russell LLP in Amarillo.
 He has practiced trial law since 1991.

 Brian graduated summa cum laude from Texas Tech University with a Bachelor of Science and Texas Tech University, School of Law, magna cum laude.

 Brian is heavily involved in the law community, having served as the president of the Amarillo Bar Association and Panhandle Trial Lawyers Association, in addition to many others.

 He and his wife, Susie, have three children.

-Laura is an expert in executive administration, strategic planning,
+Laura is an expert in executive administration, strategic planning, development and healthcare.

 She has worked with the WTAMU Foundation, Amarillo Opera, Amarillo Symphony, Amarillo Area Foundation, and the Globe-News Center for the Performing Arts.